Things to do over the Easter weekend

 Spring posies in Jam Jars

-If wreath making isn’t really your thing, but you still fancy bringing the outdoors in, why not give spring posies a try?
+To bring the outdoors in over the Easter weekend, simply turn your eye to pretty spring posies.
 With such a gorgeous variety of flowers in bloom at this time of year, such as daffodils, freesias, ranunculus and tulips, you can create some lovely jam jars for your home, or to gift to those friends or family members who aren’t so keen on chocolate.
 Most farm shops or local florists will stock these seasonal flowers so try to support local businesses where you can.

 Egg decorating